google-gemini/computer-use-preview/README.md

 ## Quick Start

-This section will guide you through setting up and running the Cloud Run Computer Use Tool.
+This section will guide you through setting up and running the Cloud Run Computer Use Solution.
 Follow these steps to get started.

 ### 1. Installation